AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/dimensions/index.md

 #### Request example details

+The above example requests the following details:

-In the above example, the request specifies the GET dimensions ID for `clickmaplink` in the `examplersid` report suite.
-The query parameter `locale` is included as `en_US`.
-The request also specifies that the response include information on whether the dimension is `allowedForReporting`.
+* The GET dimensions ID for `clickmaplink` in the `examplersid` report suite.

+* The language as US English with the query parameter `locale` as `en_US`.

+* Information on whether the dimension is `allowedForReporting`.

 #### Response example details

-In the above example, the GET dimensions ID response shows the `clickmaplink` dimension in the `examplersid` report suite.
-In addition to providing standard response details for the dimension, the example shows that the dimension is `allowedForReporting`.
+The above JSON response example shows the following `clickmaplink` dimension details for the `examplersid` report suite:

+* Standard response details for the dimension, including the information that it is reportable to the `oberon` tool.

+* The dimension is `allowedForReporting`.

 For more information on the Dimensions API endpoints, see the [Adobe Analytics 2.0 API Reference](https://adobedocs.github.io/analytics-2.0-apis/#/).